dric2018/zindi-arc-agi/README.md

 B. Baseline identification and initial experiments
 - The solution to a puzzle may have a grid of a size similar, bigger, or smaller than that ot the test input.
 - The most common background in the training and test sets seems to be #7 (orange).
 This can motivate the use of that value as the default fill value instead of #0 (black).
-    - With zeros: `0.310%` (Pub.
+    - With Os: `0.310%` (Pub.
 LB)
-    - With sevens: about `11.72 (Pub.
-LB)` => using `zeros as background pixels is counterproductive` for this challenge, especially given the evaluation strategy.
+    - With 7s: about `11.72 (Pub.
+LB)` => using `zeros as background pixels hurts accuracy on the competition test set` for this challenge, especially given the evaluation strategy.
 Thus, a basic and lazy intuition while building the solver is to fall back to orange background pixels if the underlying rule(s) cannot be inferred from the training examples.
 - This hackathon is `much much easier`(perhaps intentionally) as we also know a few things about the test data, which makes is pretty much #hackable in the sense that the expected predictions are bounded:
     -  We know the expected number of rows, so the major task on the grid aspect is to determine the expected number of columns.
 In fact, this might be a design choice for the use of a specific evaluation metric. `Ignoring this might result in several mismatch issues!!` Plus this helps the participants in setting a more realistic baseline to check whether or not the implemented models are doing better than a lazy solver (background predictor which scores about `4.65%` on the Pub.
 LB).

 Best score: 11.72% (Pub.
-LB, #10)
+LB)

 ## Day 2: Baseline Experiments (focus)
 - Implemented heuristics for grid/column inference: `infer_out_shape`